renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/configuration_options.md

 ## Global configuration file 💎

+`Platforms supported: GitHub, GitLab, Bitbucket`

 If you create a repo called `pr-assistant-settings` in your **organization**, it's configuration file `.pr_assistant.toml` will be used as a global configuration file for any other repo that belongs to the same organization.
 Parameters from a local `.pr_assistant.toml` file, in a specific repo, will override the global configuration parameters.

-For example, in the GitHub organization `khulnasoft`:
+For example, in the GitHub organization `Khulnasoft`:

-- The repo [`https://github.com/khulnasoft/pr-assistant-settings`](https://github.com/khulnasoft/pr-assistant-settings/blob/main/.pr_assistant.toml) contains a `.pr_assistant.toml` file that serves as a global configuration file for all the repos in the GitHub organization `khulnasoft`.
+- The file [`https://github.com/Khulnasoft/pr-assistant-settings/.pr_assistant.toml`](https://github.com/Khulnasoft/pr-assistant-settings/blob/main/.pr_assistant.toml)  serves as a global configuration file for all the repos in the GitHub organization `Khulnasoft`.

-- The repo [`https://github.com/khulnasoft/pr-assistant`](https://github.com/khulnasoft/pr-assistant/blob/main/.pr_assistant.toml) inherits the global configuration file from `pr-assistant-settings`.
+- The repo [`https://github.com/Khulnasoft/pr-assistant`](https://github.com/Khulnasoft/pr-assistant/blob/main/.pr_assistant.toml) inherits the global configuration file from `pr-assistant-settings`.